UTSCCSCC01/finalprojectf22-clubhouse/doc/sprint3/sprint3.md

     - Make sure notifications sent by any of the clubs that are followed/joined are received by the student
     - Make sure once a student has unjoin/unfollowed, they no longer receive notifications
 - Subtasks:
-    - Make Form
+    - Send an email on announcement creation
-    - Style Form + UI
+    - Create notification drawer component
-    - Implement and Route Form to Page
+    - /notif/get endpoint
-    - Make new Page to see Listings
+    - follow button
-    - Style Page
+    - unfollow functionality
-    - Pull listings from Database into new Page
+    - following endpoints

 7. **MIN-24:**
 - Priority: low